-A more brutal version (pictured) than the standard flesh roaster had spikes on the seat, armrests, leg rest, and back.
-A source quoted by The History of Torture author Brian Innes on the Roman practice of roasting Christians in such chairs writes, "...their bodies were so scorched that all the people that stood by were savored by the frying."
+A more brutal version (pictured) than the standard flesh-roaster had spikes on the seat, armrests, leg rest, and back.
+In The History of Torture, author Brian Innes quotes a source on the Roman practice of roasting Christians in such chairs, who wrote, "...their bodies were so scorched that all the people that stood by were savored by the frying."

 A favored torture device of the Spanish Inquisition, the knee splitter was built of two wooden blocks lined with large spikes.
 The blocks were attached by a pair of screws.
-The victim’s leg was inserted between the spiked blocks and the screws turned, drawing the blocks together.
+The victim’s leg was inserted between the spiked blocks and the screws were turned, drawing the blocks together.